 - Associated SUPI/IMSI: Indicate the associated UE identifier sharing a DualSteer device, which can be identified by SUPI/IMSI.

-- Access Type/RAT restriction: Indicate which Access Type/RAT cannot be accessed by the DualSteer device, only if UE acts as part of DualSteer Device and is authorized to use the DualSteer function.
-Otherwise the existing "RAT restriction" is used.

 After provisioning the DualSteer Subscription data in the UE subscription data, the UDM in the 5GS can identify and associate the two subscriptions/SUPIs for the DualSteer Device if it has two single Ues.

 NOTE: This table only includes access and mobility related subscription data.